 In a recent interview on the UW program, “RadioActive” the interviewer stated that Kree’s work is “Magical, mythical, political… otherworldly, a sumptuous feast for the eye… An uncanny ability to combine disparate imagery that addresses current sociopolitical dilemmas through traditional artistic motifs… medieval Iranian angels twittering with their blackberries; or traditional Greek shadow puppets ouzo-bombing the World Bank.”

-Statement My artwork reflects my interests as a history buff, ardent traveler, and lover of all arts from classic to folk.
-Mexican retablas and Buddhist shrines, ancient and modern Mediterranean art and iconography, Persian illuminated manuscripts, art brut and street art, all inspire me to synthesize, reflect and produce new forms and visions.
+Statement My artwork reflects my interests as a history buff, ardent traveler, global citizen, and lover of all arts from folk to classic.
+Mexican retablas and Buddhist shrines, ancient and modern Mediterranean art and iconography, Persian illuminated manuscripts, Art Brut and street art, all inspire me to synthesize, reflect and produce new forms and visions.
 My work process is therefore adaptable and variable: collage, acrylic, gouache, assemblage, henna paste, body paint, photography and altered photographs -- all are fruitful tools for the creation of my work.

 Although my pieces can be highly decorative, they frequently contain intimations of gender, power and domination, social struggle and spiritual quest.
 Much of my current work reflects political changes and ecodystopianism.